Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

 \section{Introduction and summary of main results}

-When an interacting quantum many-body system undergoes dynamics it generically \emph{thermalizes}, i.e.~the long-time expectation value of local observables is found to coincide with the predictions of standard thermodynamic ensembles.
-For quantum many-body systems, the condition for thermalisation is formalised by the so-called eigenstate thermaliation hypothesis (ETH)~\cite{Deutsch_ETH_Review,RigolReview,Nandkishore_MBL_ETH} which implies that the expectation value of local observables on eigenstates can be reproduced by appropriate thermal ensembles.
+When an interacting quantum many-body system undergoes dynamical evolution it generically \emph{thermalises}, i.e.~the long-time expectation value of local observables is found to coincide with the predictions of standard thermodynamic ensembles.
+The condition for thermalisation is formalised by the so-called eigenstate thermalisation hypothesis (ETH)~\cite{PhysRevA.43.2046, PhysRevE.50.888, RigolReview, Deutsch_ETH_Review}, which implies that the expectation value of local observables on eigenstates can be reproduced by appropriate thermal ensembles.